Queensland Conveyancing FAQ

 The key requirement is simple, you must actually move into the property and live there.

-Check your eligibility here.
+Check your eligibility with the QRO eligibility tester.

 We have a full blog on this topic for you to read/watch: Queensland stamp duty (transfer duty) concessions explained.

 Prefer to watch?
-Click here.
+Watch the video answer

 Yes – every single one.